 Recent measurements of the Great Barrier Reef coral cover by the Australian Institute of Marine Science have shown that the current amount of cover is the highest it's been since 1985 and has twice as much cover as it did in 2012.3 Coral cover is defined as the fraction of the seabed on a reef that is covered with hard coral.
-There are other types of organisms on the reef, such as soft coral or coralline algae.
-There are also large areas of sand composed of small pieces of broken-up coral.
+There are other types of organisms that can also be found on the reef, such as soft coral or coralline algae.
+There are also large areas of sand that are composed of small pieces of broken-up coral.